Pradipta97/Colectivo-Coffee/README.md

   A website built using HTML and CSS by Pradipta Dasgupta and Mat Vukanovich.

- - Index.html is the main page and can be used to access all other pages.
+ - index.html is the main page and can be used to access all other pages.
+ - cafe.html lists all the items being sold.
+ - aboutus.html is a short introduction to the company.